intari/readingtracker/README.md

   * PARSE_CLIENT_KEY_FOR_TEST_HARNESS=not currently used but something must be put here
   * PARSE_USERNAME_FOR_TEST_HARNESS=not currently used but something must be put here
-  * PARSE_PASSWORD_FOR_TEST_HARNESS=not currently used but something must be put here you can change paths in gradle.properties
+  * PARSE_PASSWORD_FOR_TEST_HARNESS=not currently used but something must be put here
+  * TODO:describe others
+  you can change paths in gradle.properties

 * or look at build.gradle to determine how to use env vars

+## It does not build on Windows
+currently getVersionCodeFromNetwork() from build.gradle doesn't work on Windows Simple solution is just put 'return 0' instead of it's content.

 ## Will sources for  Parse CloudCode part be available?
 Maybe later